 Any seller who receives official permission to sell products from a manufacturer can become an authorized seller on Amazon.
 Without an effective contract and contract enforcement, even authorized sellers can pose problems for brands.
 To stop authorized sellers who are violating policies, brands can issue a cease and desist, restrict or terminate the agreement with the channel, or pursue other legal options.

 A good contract can prevent authorized sellers from causing problems for a brand.
-Explicit contracts will prevent third-party sellers from 1.
+Explicit contracts will prevent third-party sellers on Amazon from 1.
 Selling wherever they want to whomever they want, and 2.
 Listing at whatever price they want.

 A MAP policy is a policy that establishes the absolute cheapest price a distributor or retailer can advertise a product for.
 A MAP policy also defines the consequences for violating the minimum advertised price and the process a brand will follow in order to enforce it.